feinstaub/webextension_local_filesystem_links/README.md

 - Supports links with double and tripple slashes (e.g. file:// or file:///)
 - Right click context menu that opens a text selection that contains a file link + option to reveal the directory of a directly linked file.
 - Whitelist option to enable local links only at a specific url e.g. `*.trello.com`
+- Statusbar icon for displaying if links are active for current tab & for easier access to addon settings
+- Option to change the default text link behaviour (open or reveal)
+- Localization (current languages German, English, Russian)

 Screenshots